About Counselling

 A: Your privacy is always my priority.
 If we happen to see each other in public, I’ll take your lead.
 I won’t approach or acknowledge you unless you choose to.
 This way, you’re always in control of what feels comfortable outside of session.

-Q: What if I’m upset with you as my therapist?
+Q: What if I’m upset with you?
+Do you accept feedback?

-A: That’s completely valid – and welcome.
-Therapy works best when you can be honest, even about our relationship.
+A: Yes – please tell me.
 If something I do doesn’t sit well, I encourage you to bring it up.
-Talking about those feelings can be an important part of the process, and I will listen with openness and respect.
+Talking about these feelings can be an important part of the process, and I promise I will listen with openness and respect.

-Q: Can I talk about cultural or identity concerns in therapy?
+Q: Can I talk about cultural or identity concerns?

 A: Most definitely.
-Culture, identity, and lived experience shape how we see the world.
-These can include things like race, ethnicity, gender identity, sexual orientation, religion, family roles, or experiences of marginalization.
-I welcome those conversations and will always honor your perspective.
-If these concerns are important to you, they are important to bring into our work together.
+Culture, identities, and lived experiences shape how we see the world.
+I welcome these conversations and will always honor your perspective.
+If such concerns are important to you, they are important to bring into our work together.

-Q: How do I know therapy is working?
+Q: How will I know therapy is working?

-A: Sometimes the changes are subtle – you might notice you’re less triggered, more confident, or handling stress differently.
+A: Sometimes the changes are subtle – you may notice you’re less triggered, more confident, or handling stress differently.
 Other times, it’s a clear breakthrough.
-Other times, progress feels like a clear breakthrough or shift in perspective.
-We’ll check in regularly on your goals so you can notice what’s changing, both in and outside of sessions.
-Even small steps – like increased awareness, setting a boundary, or feeling more self-compassion — are signs that the work is moving forward.
+We’ll review goals regularly so you can notice shifts – increased awareness, setting boundaries, or more self-compassion are all meaningful signs that the work is moving forward.

 “Healing is a descent into depth, where light finds you in unexpected places.”